Call4Cloud | MMP-C | Autopilot | Device Preparation

 When taking a closer look, the SAM_LOGON_STATISTICS was shouting at me.
 When taking a closer look at which functions LAPS imports, I noticed (of course….)
 SAMSRV being mentioned

 But as shown above, nothing that indicates something called Logon_Statistics.
 I couldn’t care less so I just opened the SAMSRV.DLL and started searching and digging my way around it.
-After removing the _ between the 2 words I got a nice hit
+After removing the _ between the two words, I got a nice hit.

 If we just click on one of them, it brings us to the proper place in the disassembly code